Bristol: Climate

 The weather stations nearest Bristol for which long-term climate data are available are Long Ashton (about 5 mi south west of the city centre) and Bristol Weather Station, in the city centre.
-Data collection at these locations ended in 2002 and 2001, respectively, and Filton Airfield is currently the nearest weather station to the city.
+Data collection at these locations ended in 2002 and 2001, respectively, and following the closure of Filton Airfield, Almondsbury is the nearest weather station to the city.
 Temperatures at Long Ashton from 1959 to 2002 ranged from 33.5 C in July 1976 to -14.4 C in January 1982.
 Monthly high temperatures since 2002 at Filton exceeding those recorded at Long Ashton include 25.7 C in April 2003, 34.5 C in July 2006 and 26.8 C in October 2011.
 The lowest recent temperature at Filton was -10.1 C in December 2010.
 Although large cities in general experience an urban heat island effect, with warmer temperatures than their surrounding rural areas, this phenomenon is minimal in Bristol.

 Environment

 Bristol was ranked as Britain's most sustainable city (based on its environmental performance, quality of life, future-proofing and approaches to climate change, recycling and biodiversity), topping environmental charity Forum for the Future's 2008 Sustainable Cities Index.
 Local initiatives include Sustrans (creators of the National Cycle Network, founded as Cyclebag in 1977) and Resourcesaver, a non-profit business established in 1988 by Avon Friends of the Earth.
-In 2014 The Sunday Times named it as the best city in Britain in which to live.
+The city regularly features in the annual Sunday Times lists of best places in Britain in which to live, topping the list of cities in 2014 and 2017.
 The city received the 2015 European Green Capital Award, becoming the first UK city to receive this award.

 In 2019 Bristol City Council voted in favour of banning all privately owned diesel cars from the city centre.
 Since then, the plans have been revised in favour of a clean air zone whereby older and more polluting vehicles will be charged to drive through the city centre.
 The Clean Air Zone came into effect in November 2022.